Tornedalians

-Tornedalians (tornionlaaksolaiset; tornionjokilaaksolaiset; tornedalingar) are an ethnic minority native to the Meänmaa (Torne Valley) region in northern Sweden and Finland.
+Tornedalians (tornionlaaksolaiset; tornionjokilaaksolaiset; tornedalingar) are an ethnic minority native to the Torne Valley (Meänmaa) region in northern Sweden and Finland.
 Tornedalians may refer to themselves using several different terms, though most commonly as Tornedalians, Kvens or Lantalaiset.
-Tornedalians were officially recognized as a national minority in Sweden in 2000.
+Tornedalians were officially recognized as a distinct national minority in Sweden in 2000.
+In Finland, Tornedalians are generally considered a regional subgroup of Finns.

 Etymologies

-The English word Tornedalian derives from the Swedish name for the Torne Valley, Tornedalen.
-The Swedish word Tornedalen in turn derives from the archaic Finnic word tornio meaning spear and the Swedish word dal which means valley.
+The English word Tornedalian is derived from the Swedish name for the Torne Valley, Tornedalen.
+The Swedish word Tornedalen in turn is derived from the archaic Finnic word tornio meaning spear and the Swedish word dal which means valley.

 Tornedalians use several different terms to refer to themselves.
 The term Tornedalian (Tornionlaaksolainen, pl.
 Tornionlaaksolaiset) originally refers specifically to someone living along the lower course of the Torne river, beginning roughly in Pajala municipality.
 The term has come to be used to denote all 'Tornedalians'.
 Lantalaiset (sl.
 Lantalainen; lit. "fertiliser/settled people") typically live in the further inland areas of Swedish and Finnish Lapland, known as Lannanmaa by Lantalaiset.
 The parts of Sweden inhabited by Lantalaiset largely correspond to the area known in Swedish as Malmfälten.

 The term Kven has a disputed etymology.
 It appears for the first time in Ohthere of Hålogaland's 9th century accounts of northern Europe and is used mostly in Norwegian and Icelandic sources to refer to Tornedalians.
-With the integration of Meänmaa into Sweden the term fell into disuse in the Torne valley, though continued to be used among Norwegians Kvens.
-In Meänmaa the term featured in some traditional tales but was not actively used.
-Since the 1990s the term has been revived in Meänmaa and is especially commonly used by Lantalaiset.
+With the integration of Torne Valley into Sweden the term fell into disuse in the Torne valley, though continued to be used among Norwegians Kvens.
+In Torne Valley the term featured in some traditional tales but was not actively used.
+Since the 1990s the term has been revived in Torne Valley and is especially commonly used by Lantalaiset.
 The term is also very common in the Karesuando (Karesuanto) area.

 The somewhat derogatory Swedish terms byfinne (pl. byfinnar, lit. 'village Finns') and lappfinne (pl. lappfinnar, lit.
 'Sámi Finns') have historically been used to describe the Meänkieli-speaking population in the Gällivare area.
 While the term lappfinne has fallen out of use, the term byfinne is still used.

 Terms such as meänmaalaiset (lit. people of our land), meikäläiset (lit. people like us) and Kven (kvääni/kveeni) are used natively to refer to Tornedalians as a whole.
 Ultimately, there is no internal consensus on the use of any one term.
 Historically the term Finn has been used to denote all Tornedalians.
 While some Tornedalians will sometimes use the term Finn and Finnish, in contexts where being Tornedalians is implied, the term can be offensive to some.
 In a historical context the terms Finn and Finnish are sometimes still used.

 These different terms/groups are not necessarily exclusive, and some may identify with multiple.